-Open burns shall be supervised by a responsible person who shall have available the means to suppress the burn if the fire does not comply with the terms and conditions of the permit.
-Precautions shall be taken to ensure that the burning is restricted to the items and location identified in the permit and to avoid all fire hazards to persons or property within or adjacent to the area in which the permit allows an open burn.
+Open burns must be supervised by a responsible person who must have available the means to suppress the burn if the fire does not comply with the terms and conditions of the permit.
+Precautions shall be taken to ensure that the burning is restricted to the items and location identified in the permit.